ryanlough/Horse-Racing-Analytic-Betting/README.md

 1. ~~Collect and store historical race data.~~
 2. **Analyze and find trends in this data.**
-3. Create an automated betting system to bet based on this analysis.
+3. Create an automated betting system.

 ###Collect and store historical race data - COMPLETE
 Using C# to pull the data out of online PDFs, Protobuf-net to serialize this data into a storable binary form, and SQLite as my database for easy and quick storage / access.